Syenzkyy/Syenzkyy/README.md

-//🪐 Welcome To Syenzky Github
+Welcome To Syenzky Github
-//🪐 15 Years Old
+I'm 15 Years Old
-//🪐 I'm Not A Programmer
+I'm Not A Programmer
-//🪐 I Recode The Bot Programs
+I Recode The Bot Programs
-//🪐 Live At Malaysia Sabah
+Live At Malaysia Sabah
-//⊰᯽⊱┈──╌❊         ❊╌──┈⊰᯽⊱